 As always we are adding features to make it easier for our customers to use the functionality to offer the most compelling Amazon S3, CloudFront and IAM client on the Windows platform.
 In this blog post, we will demonstrate how to grant a user access to a specific folder in a bucket.

-As always we are adding features to make it easier for our customers to use the functionality to offer the most compelling Amazon S3, CloudFront and IAM client on Windows platform.
+As always we are trying to stay on top of the new functionality offered by Amazon S3 to offer the most compelling Amazon S3, CloudFront and IAM client on Windows platform.

 Since its release IAM Manager has been one of the most popular components of CloudBerry Explorer.
 To find out about IAM Manager functional overview, check out here.
 To learn now to create users and assign policies check out here.

 Amazon CloudFront now integrates with AWS Identity and Access Management (IAM) so that you can specify which CloudFront actions a user or a group of users in your AWS Account can perform.
 You control user access to CloudFront by creating policies that describe user or group permissions.

 With the release 2.7.2 we extended IAM Policy Designer to the Actions related to Amazon CloudFront.

 Note: this post applies to CloudBerry Explorer 2.7.2 and later.

 As always we would be happy to hear your feedback and you are welcome to post a comment.